Madhavi-Teegireddy/Nike-Store-Ecommerce/README.md

 # Nike-Store-Ecommerce 🛒

 🔗Live Link:https://nike-store-ecommerce-opal.vercel.app/ </br></br>
-This Ecommerce website built by using React, Redux-Toolkit, tailwind.It is an individual project completed in 4 days.
+This Ecommerce website built by using React, Redux-Toolkit, tailwind.
+It is an individual project completed in 4 days.

 # ‎‍💻Tech Stacks used
 - React: